Chaitalykundu/Web-Development/03-JavaScript/01-Basic/03-Scope/theory.md

 &nbsp;

+# Problem

+If too many global variables exist, they can cause conflicts.

 &nbsp;

+&nbsp;

 # Automatically Global

-If you assign a value to a variable that has not been declared, it will automatically become a **GLOBAL** variable.
+If we assign a value to a variable that has not been declared, it will automatically become a **GLOBAL** variable.

 &nbsp;